typicode/katon/README.md

 # Katon

-__Katon is all about saving you time during development.__

-There's something repetitive that we do: open a terminal, start development server, ... and then start coding.
+There's something repetitive that we do everyday: open a terminal, start development server, ... and then start coding.

-Using Katon, you can totally forget about manually starting development servers each time.
-Instead, link them once and Katon will automatically start them for you and serve them locally on .dev domains.
+Using Katon, you can totally forget about manually starting your development servers each time.
+It will automatically start them for you and serve them locally on .dev domains (a bit like Pow does with Ruby apps).

-Katon runs on MacOs and works with __all__ your usual tools (Express, Grunt, Gulp, ...).
+Katon runs on Mac OS and works with __all__ your usual Node tools and frameworks (Express, Grunt, Gulp, ...).

 [![NPM version](https://badge.fury.io/js/katon.png)](http://badge.fury.io/js/katon)